til117/obstacles/README.md

 # Obstacle.cc

 This file defines and creates the obstacles.
-Firstly, a class named “Obstacle” was created, defining the center coordinates of the obstacle to be created.
-Secondly, two more classes were created, named “Circle” and “Rectangle”, which inherited the center coordinates from the class “Obstacle”.
-They provided an interface for the shapes of circles and rectangles.
+Firstly, a class named “Obstacle” is created, defining the center coordinates of the obstacle to be created.
+Secondly, two more classes are created, named “Circle” and “Rectangle”, which inherit the center coordinates from the class “Obstacle”.
+They provide an interface for the shapes of circles and rectangles.
 The main goal of this file is to define circles and rectangles and providing an interface for the path planning algorithm to check for collisions and writing a MATLAB file, plotting the result of the path planning algorithm used on this obstacles.

-Furthermore, the classes “Circle” and “Rectangle” checks if the coordinates provided by the path planning algorithm collides with any obstacle by using the function “collidesWith”.
+Furthermore, the classes “Circle” and “Rectangle” check if the coordinates provided by the path planning algorithm collides with any obstacle by using the function “collidesWith”.
 In order to perform a collision check, a set of new coordinates are used, unique for every geometric figure.

-Lastly, the classes “Circle” and “Rectangle” plots the desired obstacle in MATLAB using the function “writeMatlabDisplayCode”.
+Lastly, the classes “Circle” and “Rectangle” plot the desired obstacle in MATLAB using the function “writeMatlabDisplayCode”.

 # MyWorld.m

-The second file in this project was calles “MyWorld.cc”.
+The second file in this project is called “MyWorld.cc”.
-In this file, a class named “MyWorld” was created, providing important features for the path planning algorithm in order to read from the specification text files.
-This was done using the function “readObstacles”.
-Another important feature was the interface for collision checking and MATLAB writing.
+In this file, a class named “MyWorld” is created, providing important features for the path planning algorithm in order to read from the specification text files.
+This is done using the function “readObstacles”.
+Another important feature is the interface for collision checking and MATLAB writing.

 # Instructions